-- 4.1 In addition to the above, we seek to provide acts of Collective Worship that reflect the faith and practice of the Church of England, therefore: - We use the Bible as a sourcebook for inspiration and learning and make pupils familiar with the Lord's Prayer, psalms and other verses of scripture.
-We also introduce them to a variety of well- known prayers, many of which express the central beliefs of Christians throughout the ages. - We use aspects of Anglican liturgy to create a framework for worship.
+- 4.1 In addition to the above, we seek to provide acts of Collective Worship that reflect the faith and practice of the Church of England, therefore: - we use the Bible as a sourcebook for inspiration and learning and make pupils familiar with the Lord's Prayer, psalms and other verses of scripture.
+We also introduce them to a variety of well- known prayers, many of which express the central beliefs of Christians throughout the ages. - we use aspects of Anglican liturgy to create a framework for worship.
 We use Christian symbols as a focus for reflection and provide opportunities to discover the value of meditation and silence.
 We observe the cycle of the Anglican year including celebrations of the major Christian festivals.
-This clear framework also helps demarcate worship from assembly. - In Ursula Taylor C of E School, we aim to provide a worship space which is attractive and well prepared with appropriate thought having been given to colour, space, seating, ambience and music. - We foster very close links with Clapham Church, involving parish clergy in leading collective worship and providing coherence between worship in church and academy and Revd.
-Stephen Liley leads worship at school on a weekly basis.
-We also visit the church as often as possible throughout the school year as part of the Christian calendar and to enrich our curriculum.
+This clear framework also helps demarcate worship from assembly. - in Ursula Taylor C of E School, we aim to provide a worship space which is attractive and well prepared with appropriate thought having been given to colour, space, seating, ambience and music. - we foster links with St Thomas Becket C of E Church, involving parish clergy in leading collective worship and providing coherence between worship in church and academy and visit at least two times per year as part of the Christian calendar.